REGULATIONS

 No single regulatory body currently regulates crypto-assets in Hong Kong.
 However, several financial regulators have issued guidance on the subject, including the Securities and Futures Commission (SFC) and the Hong Kong Monetary Authority (HKMA).

-The SFC oversees Hong Kong’s securities and futures markets and has taken a proactive approach to regulating the blockchain industry.
+The SFC oversees Hong Kong’s securities and futures markets and has proactively regulated the blockchain industry.
 As the primary regulatory authority for blockchain in Hong Kong, the SFC can inspect licensed virtual asset service providers (VASPs), request documents, and investigate non-compliance.

 4. Are there licensing or registration requirements for VASPs in Hong Kong?